piersrueb/insertSvg/readme.md

 ## Insert SVG

-Insert SVGs directly into the dom with js.
+Dynamically insert SVGs directly into the dom.

 #### Usage